15 Essential Wedding Skincare Tips To Get A Gorgeous Bridal Glow

 4. Want to shed a few pounds before your wedding?
 Ensure that you use a nourishing moisturiser all over your body daily, as weight fluctuations can cause stretch marks.
 It’s important to keep the skin well nourished – look out for ingredients such as Vitamin E. Wedding Ideas loves the Vitamin E range at The Body Shop!

 5. If you are dieting, remember to take a good multi-vitamin supplement as well.
 If you aren’t having the correct amount of nutrients that your body needs, it will show in your hair, skin and nails.
 Omega oils are also great for your skin and body.
+Alternatively try the Master Antioxidant Bar by bea Skin Care.
+Glutathione is an antioxidant that improves the efficacy of other vital antioxidants in our bodies.
+Scientific studies show that its efficacy is greatly enhanced when combined with vitamin C. Together, this dynamic duo generates a significantly brighter complexion when applied to the skin’s surface.

 6. Do you suffer with red spots and rough skin on your upper arms, thighs and bum?
 This is a condition called keratosis pilaris and although it’s not curable, it can be kept under control by using a moisturiser containing glycolic acid or salicylic acid on a daily basis.